jgrey4296/jgrey4296.github.io/_posts/2020-12-05-Links_I_Want_You_To_See.md

 First off:
 I realize this is an explosion of information.
 Consume at your pace, I'm just being excitable.
+Also no, I take no pleasure in webdesign, and there is nothing else of importance on this site currently.

 Now:
 [Up and Down the Ladder of Abstraction](http://worrydream.com/LadderOfAbstraction/) by Brett Victor.
 His work on using technology